The Nutcracker ’18

 Now, 126 years later, families across the world line up for the Nutcracker each holiday season, reliving the Tchaikovsky-fueled story and waiting for the divinely wonderful Act II entrance of the Sugar Plum Fairy.

-As ever, Vancouver has multiple Nutcrackers on offer.
+As ever, Vancouver has multiple Nutcrackers on offer this year.

-The Goh Ballet, founded by Choo Chiat Goh and Lin Yee Goh, is now under the directorship of Chan Hon Goh, once a Prima Ballerina with the National Ballet of Canada.
-Every year, they put on a professional production of The Nutcracker that brings their own Academy dancers together with Principal Dancers from the National Ballet and the Vancouver Opera Orchestra.
+The Goh Ballet, founded by Choo Chiat Goh and Lin Yee Goh, is now under the Artistic Directorship of Chan Hon Goh, once a Prima Ballerina with the National Ballet of Canada.
+Every year, they put on a professional production of The Nutcracker that brings their own Academy dancers together with Principal Dancers from professional ballet companies.

 If you’re looking for an untraditional Nutcracker, then you might want to try Arts Umbrella’s annual Mixed Nuts production.
 The Arts Umbrella dance program, helmed by Artemis Gordon, has deep ties to the professional dance community.

-Their Mixed Nuts production includes a mix of dance styles and choreography by company members from Ballet BC and Kidd Pivot.
-Mixed Nuts runs from December 8th to 10th at the Vancouver Playhouse.
+Their Mixed Nuts production – a ‘retelling of the Nutcracker’ – includes a mix of dance styles and choreography by company members from Ballet BC and Kidd Pivot.
+Mixed Nuts runs from December 14th to 16th at the Vancouver Playhouse.

 Written by Elizabeth Newton